 13 February 1692: The Glencoe Massacre by government troops from Fort William under the command of Captain Robert Campbell takes place to punish the MacDonalds for the failure of their chief to swear allegiance to William.
 The Secretary of State for Scotland, Sir John Dalrymple is later held responsible for the massacre and resigns.
 Full details can be found on our Glen Coe feature page.

 14 February 1876: Alexander Graham Bell's lawyers file a patent application for the telephone with the US Patent Office.

 15 February 1842: The death in London of Archibald Menzies, a surgeon and naturalist who made the first recorded ascent of Mauna Loa in Hawaii.

 15 February 1970: The death in Kent of Hugh Dowding, 1st Baron Dowding, the commander of RAF Fighter Command during the Battle of Britain.

 17 February 1796: The death of James Macpherson, the poet best known as the translator (or more likely the author) of the Ossian cycle of poems.

 19 February 1314: Roxburgh Castle is captured from the English by Sir James Douglas, the Black Douglas, who disguises his men as cows.

 20 February 1902: The death in Edinburgh of David MacGibbon, an architect and a partner in the practice of MacGibbon and Ross best known today for their comprehensive multi-volume books about Scotland's castles and churches.

-21 February 1437: King James I is assassinated while staying at the Abbey of Black Friars in Perth.
+21 February 1437: King James I is assassinated while staying at the Blackfriars monastery in Perth.
 Queen Joan is injured but escapes with their son James, now James II.
 She ensures that the conspirators, including relatives of James I, are identified and executed.

 21 February 1945: The missionary and athlete Eric Liddell dies in a Japanese internment camp in China.